pgtipping/Synthalyst/memory-bank/competency-reference-data.md

 ## Overview

-This document outlines the implementation of the competency reference data system, which serves as the foundation for the integrated HR toolkit.
+This document outlines the implementation of the competency reference data system.
 The reference data system provides standardized organizational data structures that support all HR tools, enabling cross-tool integration and data sharing.

 ## Database Schema